Endometriosis: Q&A with Dr Anne Poliness

 Many people I see who have endometriosis have lived with it for many years and have just thought what they were experiencing was “normal”.
 Some of the more common symptoms to look out for are painful heavy menstrual periods, painful intercourse, spotting, pelvic pain, lower back pain, painful bowel movements/urination.
 If you are experiencing some of these symptoms it is worthwhile checking in with your GP as a start.

-What causes endometriosis?
+What causes the condition?

-There is no definitive answer yet as to the cause, but some of the leading theories are retrograde menstruation (the backward flow of menstrual bleeding through the fallopian tubes and into the pelvis which might cause the endometrial cells to implant on pelvic organs) or metaplasia (where endometrial tissue replaces other types of tissues outside the uterus).
+There is no definitive answer yet as to the cause.
+Still, some of the leading theories are retrograde menstruation (the backward flow of menstrual bleeding through the fallopian tubes and into the pelvis which might cause the endometrial cells to implant on pelvic organs) or metaplasia (where endometrial tissue replaces other types of tissues outside the uterus).
 Other theories: lymphatic or vascular distribution of endometrial fragments, immune system dysfunction or environmental toxins.
 There is evidence, however, that endometriosis is likely to be partly genetic with first-degree relatives of individuals with the disease more likely to develop it.

 What do I need to do to get rid of endometriosis?